Creating Stairs in Sloping Terrain

 - In this example, the terrain has a single slope between two flat areas.

-- Select Tools> Display Settings> Display Options from the menu and turn off the display of Terrain, Primary Contours layer.
+- Select Tools> Layer Settings> Display Options from the menu and turn off the display of Terrain, Primary Contours layer.
 While not strictly necessary, this will make drawing in the sloped area of the terrain easier.
+Click OK to close the dialog.

 - While you can begin with either landing, you may find it easier to begin with the one closest to the height of your building pad.

-- Edit the size and shape as needed using the polyline's edit handles.
+- Edit the size and shape as needed using the edit handles.

-- In this example, a polyline 6 feet wide by 10 inches deep is used.
+- In this example, the landing is 6 feet wide by 10 inches deep.

 - When a building is present in a plan, the Height value of a stair landing is measured relative to the Default Floor Height for Floor 1, which is defined as 0".